 UA Math Placement Assessment, ALEKS PPL

 The purpose of our placement process is to determine, based on your mathematical background and current mathematical ability, which MATH courses are appropriate for you.
 Past experience shows that the Math Placement Test may be the clearest indicator.
 For this reason, we encourage all students to take the UA ALEKS PPL Assessment; however, if you are an incoming transfer student you may be able to use a transfer Math course for placement.
 Placement into a particular UA MATH course does not guarantee any particular grade in the course.
 For more information, see the UA ALEKS PPL FAQ's.

 SAT I MSS (MATH) or ACT MATH Placement

 Incoming freshman can qualify for a Math course through sufficient SAT I MSS or ACT MATH scores.
 Scores must be recent.

 Student who have college math credit through a transfer institution, AP, IB, or CLEP exam credits, should review the MATH Credit by Exam & Transfer Credits information.
 Some courses require an evaluation.
 Transfer Credits are generally valid for prerequisite placement only if taken within the past 18 months.
-Incoming student should refer to the information linked through the math placement portion of the Next Steps Center.
+Incoming students should refer to the information linked through the math placement portion of the Next Steps Center.